nicolelily/eldercare-org-inicident-analysis/README.md

 # Customer Insights Analysis

-This repository contains a take-home analysis script that reads incident and weight data from an Excel workbook and produces community-level insights and CSV exports.
+This repository contains a script that reads elder care community incident and weight data from an Excel workbook and produces community-level insights and CSV exports.

 Files produced by the script